 So now, I have to state something obvious….

 If you are a fan (non-musician) reading this, you may think “well hey, I think I’ll go with Spotify, because I can listen to it for free, and YOU still get paid for your music, even if it’s just half a penny.
 It’s a win/win.”
 And yes, by the basic laws of supply and demand, that does seem like a win/win – you get it for free, and I still get paid something (though it’s peanuts).
 But it’s actually a lose/lose.
 Here’s why…

 I rely on making money from my current music/albums to help fund my life as an artist.
 Without decent revenue from my music, I cannot continue to make more great music for you to listen to and enjoy.
-Without decent revenue from my current discography, I can’t afford to invest in new recording technologies, gear and instruments.
+If I can’t make some money from my current discography, I can’t afford to invest in new recording technologies, gear and instruments.
 I can’t afford to hire musicians to appear on my next albums.
 I can’t afford to continue being a musician.
 So my fans lose, too, because I can’t keep making music for you to enjoy in the future.

 Back in the day, you’d have to shell out $20 for a CD, while independent musicians paid upwards of $1,000 to get those CDs produced.
 But with iTunes, you can pick and choose what tracks you want for 99 cents each.
 Less than a buck per track isn’t free, but hey, it’s dirt cheap!
 And the musician doesn’t have to pay out the nose to get CDs pressed.
 The pay-per-mp3 99 cent platform is and was, in my opinion, the REAL win/win.
 Unfortunately, that platform will cease to exist in the next decade, as Apple has decided to phase out iTunes.